 - 10.1.
 The Equality Act 2010 harmonises and replaces previous legislation (such as the Race Relations Act 1976 and the Disability Discrimination Act 1995) and ensures consistency in what an employer needs to do to make the workplace a fair environment and to comply with the law. - 10.2.
 The Equality Act covers the same groups that were protected by existing equality legislation age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
-These are called 'protected characteristics'. - Age, Disability, Gender Reassignment, Marriage and Civil Partnership, Pregnancy and Maternity, Race, Religion or Belief, Sex & Sexual Orientation - 10.3.
-The Public Duty to eliminate all forms of discrimination, consult and communicate with relevant staff, and promote good relations among all, still apply to the protected characteristics in relation to Race, Disability and Gender. - Age The Act protects people of all ages and was introduced to ensure age equality within recruitment, selection, promotion, training and development, redundancy and retirement practices. - Disability Under the Act disabled people are protected from disability discrimination.
+These are called 'protected characteristics'. - Age The Act protects people of all ages and was introduced to ensure age equality within recruitment, selection, promotion, training and development, redundancy and retirement practices. - Disability Under the Act disabled people are protected from disability discrimination.
 A person is disabled if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities, which would include things like using a telephone, reading a book or using public transport.
 Discriminatory employment practice will not be justified based on past or previous disabilities, e.g. a person who has a history of mental illness.
 People who have HIV, cancer or multiple sclerosis are considered disabled from the moment they are diagnosed.
-Pro-Force will always explore reasonable adjustment to make the workplace or way the work is undertaken a means of negating or limiting the effect of the disability. - Gender Reassignment Under the law transsexual people are afforded protection.
-A transsexual person is someone who proposes to, starts or has completed a process to change his or her gender.
-A woman who decides to live permanently as a man but does not undergo any medical procedures would still be covered.
-Transgender people such as cross dressers, who are not transsexual because they do not intend to live permanently in the gender opposite to their birth sex, are not protected by the Act.
-It is discrimination to treat transsexual people less favourably for being absent from work because they propose to undergo, are undergoing or have undergone gender reassignment than they would be treated if they were absent because they were ill or injured.
-Medical procedures for gender reassignment such as hormone treatment, should not be treated as a 'lifestyle' choice.
+Pro-Force will always explore reasonable adjustment to make the workplace or way the work is undertaken a means of negating or limiting the effect of the disability. - Gender Reassignment Under equality legislation, individuals undergoing gender reassignment are protected from discrimination.
+This protection applies to anyone who proposes to, is in the process of, or has completed transitioning to a gender different from the one assigned at birth.
+For example, a woman who chooses to live permanently as a man is protected under the law, regardless of whether any medical procedures have taken place.
+It is unlawful to treat a person less favourably because they are absent from work due to gender reassignment-related reasons.
+Such absences must be treated in the same way as absences due to illness or injury.
+Importantly, medical treatments related to gender reassignment, such as hormone therapy, must not be regarded as a lifestyle choice.
+While the Act does